 But what about the opposite scenario?
-What about when gutters fail?
+What about when they fail?
 When gutters fail to keep water away from your home, expensive foundation damage results.
 Water rots fascia, cracks foundation, warps siding, and heaves driveways.
 Water damage can also encourage mold growth, as well as provide an access point from termites and other pests.
 Terrible stuff, right?

 Many of our suggestions will require a ladder and some basic tools.
 We found this article particularly helpful when purchasing a ladder.
 Oh, and while you're looking into ladders, consider investing in a ladder standoff.
 Gutters are fragile things, and they do not take to being squashed by a ladder supporting your full bodyweight (no matter how thin you are).
 A ladder standoff will allow you to displace the weight onto the roof, instead of unnecessarily straining the gutter.

-Now that you’ve ruled out gutter clogging as your problem, you’ve gotta get out there and take a second look (we’d recommend doing this at least once when it’s raining – grab that umbrella!).
+Now that you've ruled out clogging as your problem, you've gotta get out there and take a second look (we'd recommend doing this at least once when it's raining - grab that umbrella!).
 Look for the following:

 Once you've identified your symptoms, see what category you fall into below.
 We've got some gutter repairs to make!

 A poorly sloped gutter will encourage water to pool, leading to rust.
-A wonky slope can typically be remedied with a few tactically placed gutter supports.
+A wonky slope can typically be remedied with a few tactically placed supports.
 Consider repositioning existing supports to encourage water to flow towards your downspouts.
 The rule of thumb is: 1” of fall for 8’ of length.
-If the gutter exceeds 35’, the gutter should be installed so it drains from the center of the gutter out to the downspouts.
+If the gutter exceeds 35’, the gutter should be installed so it drains from the center out to the downspouts.

 Heavy wind and rain can loosen downspouts.
 If you’re already readjusting gutter supports, why not take a rivet tool and reattach your downspout supports to your home?
 Rivet tools are inexpensive, usually around 20 dollars.
 Also, be sure you’re keeping water far enough from your home!
 Rule of thumb says water should be kept at least 5 feet from the foundation.
 Downspout extensions and splash blocks are great, inexpensive solutions to this problem.

-Gutters, especially lower quality gutters, tend to develop holes over the years.
+Gutters, especially of lower quality, tend to develop holes over the years.
 To replace or repair: the choice is yours.
 We know it’s not always economic to replace them, so we suggest roofing cement, which makes quick work of holes.
 As long as the gutter is clean and the hole is pin-sized, just layer that stuff on.
 Is the hole too big to seal?
 You need flashing.
 Flashing is inexpensive, and can be cut easily with tin snips.
 Apply plastic roofing cement first, then embed appropriately cut flashing into the cement to cover the rest of the hole.
 Push the excess cement over the flashing, then apply a layer of cement on top of that.